-PHASE THREE | TIDY-UP PROJECTS PROJECT NO.6 - LOW PRIORITY PROJECTS
+PHASE THREE | TIDY-UP PROJECTS

+PROJECT NO.5 - LOW PRIORITY PROJECTS

 Rothesay should commence work on the low-priority projects described in this Master Plan.
 It is important to note that low priority does not equate to low importance; it merely means that these sites will require attention within the 10-year Master Plan implementation window.
-These include Bi-Centennial Park and Monaco Drive Playground.